zhsj/dockerfile/quassel/README.md

 ## Intro

 This only contains Quassel server part binary.
-It is statically linked with Qt library and run in Alpine Linux.

 It only support SQLite3 as its database.

-It's always built with latest Quassel, from master branch in git repo.
+It's built with latest Quassel, from master branch in git repo.

 ## Guide